NEW! Tabbed interface, all translations in one place

 NEW! backend direct quick access: translation page appearts in popup from anywhere in the backend of your site, for easy and immediate translation!

 Includes aJoomfish exporter and importer: automatically recover original articles, categories and menu items from Joomla!
 1.5.x Joomfish-based sites into native Joomla!
-2.5 multi-lingual items.
+2.5 and 3.x multi-lingual items.

 Josetta facilitates the translation of existing Joomla content in several languages by one or more translators with little or no knowledge of Joomla.
 Translators can easily monitor items that have already been translated and those that have not.